HilscherAutomation/netPI-opcua-server/README.md

 STEP 7.
 In the opening application use the top menu bar and click `Actions\New Model` to prepare it for a new setup.

 STEP 8.
-Give your OPC UA server a reasonable name for your namespace table.
+Give your OPC UA server's namespace table a resonable name.
 Right click `NamespaceArray` in the middle left window and choose `Add Namespace`.
 In row `Value` line `1` enter a name e.g "myserver".

 STEP 9.
-Right click `Displayname\Root\Objects` in the window underneath and choose `Add Variable` to a  single variable to your nodeset.
+Right click `Displayname\Root\Objects` in the window underneath and choose `Add Variable` to add a  single variable to your nodeset.

 STEP 10.
 Change the variable's name from `NoName` to any value of your choice e.g. `myvar`, uncheck `Auto NodeId` checkbox, enter an object index behind `ns=0;i=` such as `1000` and finally click rightmost to specify the datatype e.g. `DisplayName\BaseDataType\Boolean` and finally confirm with `ok`.

 STEP 11.
 Add other variables in the same manner and then click `Actions\Save` to export the XML file.

 STEP 12.
-Import the XML file into the OPC UA server's web application
+Import the XML file into the containered OPC UA server's web application and compile your OPC UA server

 #### Automated build